zettsu-t/cppMockgen/howToUse.md

 libraries, Boost C++ libraries, and compiler internal classes and functions.

+CppMockGen also creates mocks and stubs for pure virtual functions because pure virtual functions (which are declared with =0) must be overridden but are not prohibited having their implementation.

 All codes quoted below are in the subdirectories of CppMockGen.

 ### Mock